 File FCC Forms 159

-by logging into License Manager and changing their print preferences.
+can also be accessed by logging into License Manager.
 Don't forget to sign and date your application and include any applicable fees; otherwise it will be dismissed.

 Operating a Marine Radio While Your Applications are Being Processed